-- Campbell-Kelly et al, chapter 12 (third edition strongly recommended) - Campbell-Kelly, Martin, and Daniel D Garcia-Swartz, "The History of the Internet: The Missing Narratives", Journal of Information Technology 28 (2013), 18-33.
+• Campbell-Kelly, Martin, and Daniel D Garcia-Swartz, "The History of the Internet: The Missing Narratives", Journal of Information Technology 28 (2013), 18-33.

 Good survey of how various parallel developments (computer utility, bulletin boards, videotex etc) fit in alongside the traditional ARPANET-to-Internet narrative.
 Only provides a brief overview of each topic, but more detailed than the equivalent treatments in the Campbell-Kelly et al book.